Beth Russell (She | Her)

 Associate Professor & Associate Dept Head for Graduate Studies

-I am an Associate Professor in the HDFS department, the Director of the Center for Applied Research in Human Development (CARHD), co-Director of the Collaboratory on School and Child Health (CSCH), and Associate Department Head for Undergraduate Studies.
+I am an Associate Professor in the HDFS department, the Director of the Center for Applied Research in Human Development (CARHD), co-Director of the Collaboratory on School and Child Health (CSCH), and Associate Department Head for Graduate Studies.
 I mentor graduate students through the following HDFS program specializations:

 • Health and Well-being